-provide protection for the children who receive Arbour House School's services

-- provide an environment in which children and young people feel safe, secure, valued and respected, which embraces difference and diversity and respects the rights of children in its care.
-That this then enables children to be confident to, and know how to approach adults if they are in difficulties, believing they will be effectively listened to - develop a structured procedure within the school which will be followed by all members of the school community in the event that they suspect a child may be experiencing, or be at risk of, harm - provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children - develop and promote effective working relationships with other agencies, especially the police and MASH.
+- provide protection for the children who receive Arbour House School's services - provide an environment in which children and young people feel safe, secure, valued and respected, which embraces difference and diversity and respects the rights of children in its care.
+That this then enables children to be confident to, and know how to approach adults if they are in difficulties, believing they will be effectively listened to - develop a structured procedure within the school which will be followed by all members of the school community in the event that they suspect a child may be experiencing, or be at risk of, harm - provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children - develop and promote effective working relationships with other agencies, especially the police and those responsible for Safeguarding referrals locally e.g. LADO and ChAD (Child Advice and Duty Service).